Depicting Beyond Scores: Advancing Image Quality Assessment through Multi-modal Language Models: Dataset Details

 \textbf{Statistics of the response length} in our \dataset dataset are illustrated in \cref{appendix:tab:dataset_number}.
 We present metrics on both word count and string length.
 For the evaluation of Task--2 (\textit{quality comparison}), only the bi-classification ground-truth is utilized, so there is no need for statistics of the validation set.
 The distribution of word length in our \dataset dataset is depicted in \cref{appendix:fig:wordlength}.

-\textbf{Statistics of questionnaire options} are presented in \cref{appendix:fig:distortion} and \cref{appendix:fig:texture}.
+\textbf{Statistics of questionnaire options} are presented in \cref{appendix:fig:texture} and \cref{appendix:fig:distortion}.
 As detailed in the main paper, when annotating, annotators first complete a carefully designed questionnaire.
 Here we provide statistical breakdowns of the questionnaire's options.
+Texture-related option statistics are outlined in \cref{appendix:fig:texture}.
 Distortion-related option statistics appear in \cref{appendix:fig:distortion}.
 Due to the distinct distortion options in Task--1 (\textit{quality description}) and Task--3 (\textit{comparison reasoning}), their counts are presented separately.
-Texture-related option statistics are outlined in \cref{appendix:fig:texture}.